Step By Step 9 - Power Conditioning

 Doing it properly

 The next step up from a basic surge suppressor, and the cheapest choice if you actually want reliable protection, is a line conditioner.
 Line conditioners do everything a surge suppressor does, but do it better, and often also boost the output voltage during sags.
-They’re considerably more expensive than a simple suppressor, because they include a honking great transformer - which makes them satisfyingly heavy - and some chunky capacitors.
-These components provide some degree of outage protection - a brief power cut, enough to put the lights out for a moment, will be filled in by the conditioner and leave your PC un-reset.
-It’s even possible to accidentally unplug the computer, jam the plug back in and keep on trucking - but I wouldn’t bet on it.
+They’re considerably more expensive than a simple suppressor, because they often include a honking great transformer - which makes them satisfyingly heavy - and some chunky capacitors.

 Laugh at blackouts!

 If a line conditioner just isn’t heavy enough for you, it’s time for an SPS.
-SPSes are frequently sold as Uninterruptible Power Supplies (UPSes), but technically, they’re not.
+SPSes are almost always sold as Uninterruptible Power Supplies (UPSes), but technically, they’re not.
 They act as a regular surge suppressor or line filter when all is well, but they also contain a backup battery (usually a lead acid "gel cell", hence the weight) and an "inverter", a device which makes alternating current (AC) from the battery’s direct current (DC).

-The inverter only kicks in when there’s a power outage - before the computer’s power supply capacitors run out of juice, the SPS "cuts over" to battery power.
+The inverter only kicks in when there’s a power outage.
+Before the computer’s power supply capacitors run out of juice, the SPS "cuts over" to battery power.
 Small models have enough battery power for only a few minutes of operation, but that’s long enough to save your files and shut down elegantly, or just ride out a brief outage, if you’re brave.
 Bigger models have huge battery banks that can keep important equipment running for much longer - but these devices are more likely to be proper UPSes.

-The only use a true UPS has for mains power is to charge its battery.
-Its inverter runs all the time, so there’s no switchover time if the incoming power drops out.
-Proper UPSes have to have high quality inverters, which produce an output waveform as close as possible to a sine wave.
-Cheap "square wave" inverters are unsuitable for many applications and can, over time, damage PC power supplies, and the "modified square wave" versions that have become popular recently aren’t a whole lot better, for continuous use.
+Proper UPSes have to have high-quality inverters, which produce an output waveform as close as possible to a sine wave.
+Cheap "square wave" inverters are unsuitable for many applications and can, over time, damage many kinds of equipment - though switchmode power supplies as used in PCs are almost totally input-waveform-agnostic.
+Today, cheap inverters are usually "modified square wave" versions, which aren't a whole lot better, for continuous use.

-Provided the filter components are good, an SPS will do for domestic purposes.
-Since it isn’t running its inverter all the time, but only when the power goes down, it can afford to use a lower quality and much less expensive inverter; realistically, the computer’s unlikely to be running from the inverter for more than half an hour in its whole lifetime.
-As long as the computer power supply is good enough that the SPS’s cutover time is not too long - even if the blackout hits in the middle of a big disk operation - then an SPS is more than adequate.
-Again, going for an "overpowered" computer PSU will give your PC more tolerance of brief power cuts, including the brief cut while an SPS cuts over.
+As long as the computer power supply is good enough that the SPS’s cutover time is not too long - even if the blackout hits in the middle of a big disk operation - then a cheap "UPS" SPS is more than adequate.
+Again, if you have an "overpowered" computer PSU, it'll give your PC a little more tolerance of brief power cuts, including the very brief cut while an SPS cuts over.

-SPSes start at about $300 Australian, with a $450 400 volt-amp (VA) model adequate for a stacked PC.
+SPSes start at about $300 Australian, with a $450 400 volt-amp (VA - see this piece if you're wondering why these things don't have simple "wattage" ratings) model adequate for a stacked PC.

 If you’ve got a laser printer, don’t plug it into your SPS or UPS.
 Laser printers draw a lot of power when they’re warming up - and, when on, they keep themselves warm with periodic reheats.
 This periodic heavy drain can easily overload an inverter.
-A line conditioner is all you need for your printer, anyway; if you’re not printing money, you can stand to mess up a page.
-Incidentally, the same caveat goes for refrigerators, whose brief start-up current surge is enormous.

 Things Not To Do

-If you’ve got a UPS or SPS, don’t plug it into some other power filter and plug that into the wall.
-A quality UPS or SPS should be a perfectly good power filter by itself, and may not appreciate the other filter shorting spikes to ground for it.
 If you've got a cheapo SPS that doesn't filter power very well (or at all...), then another inline filter may be OK, but you'd do better to retire that SPS to the important task of keeping the VCR running through blackouts, and buy a better one for your computer.

 While I’m on the subject, bear in mind that computer cabling makes it possible to do dangerous electrical things like connecting together the grounds of two separate buildings.
 Say you decide to run, for example, a 10Base2 (thin Ethernet coaxial; see my networking guide here) network cable between two buildings.
 If the network is earthed somewhere, the shield of the network cable will be at the potential of that earth.
 If the network then gets earthed in the other building, and if those two earths have different potentials because of poor earthing in one or both buildings, miswiring or power surges, the unfused, unprotected Ethernet cable will deliver the higher potential to the lower potential end.